cherylkc/catalog-service/docs/books/tutorials/quickstart-guide.md

 ## Setting up

+> You do not need an API key to try Wordhoard out.

 These are the prerequisites for exploring Wordhoard:

 * A [GitHub](https://github.com/) account, [GitHub Desktop](https://desktop.github.com/), and a fork of the [Wordhoard repository](https://github.com/cherylkc/catalog-service.git) cloned to your desktop